vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_kleenex.md

 or you want to try another data provider, you can also look at the [Google Pollen](https://github.com/svenove/home-assistant-google-pollen#home-assistant-google-pollen) integration.

+> **_UPDATE -  23 March 2025:_** Since version [1.1.3 released at 17 March 2025](https://github.com/MarcoGos/kleenex_pollenradar/releases/tag/v1.1.3) the data structure is changed.
+> I updated this manual afterwards and is now compatible with version 1.1.6

 ---
 ## Table of Contents
 <!-- TOC -->